 (b) Authority to pPlacinge items on agenda.

-(12) Ordinances.Resolutions and Oordinances may be prepared and scheduled on the agenda at the direction of the town commission, a town commissioner with the support of the majority of the commissioners present at a town commission meeting, or by the town manager, town attorney or town clerk.
+(12) Ordinances.Resolutions and Oordinances may be prepared and scheduled on the agenda at the direction of the town commission, a town commissioner with the support of the majority of the commissioners present at a town commission meeting, or by Mayor, the town manager, town attorney or town clerk.

 (21) All other matters.
 Matters, other than resolutions or ordinances, may be placed on the agenda by any member of the town commission, the town manager, the town attorney and the town clerk.
 Members of the town commission may, at a town commission meeting, direct the town manager or the town attorney to prepare an resolution or ordinance for placement on the agenda for the following agenda.